playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ### Timings - The Bane of any JavaScript developer, now with `ViewChild`

 But, alas, all good must come with some bad.
 While the `ViewChild` and `ContentChild` properties are very good at what they do, they can be confusing when it comes to what lifecycle methods they're available in.
 This is partially why I've been using `ngAfterViewInit` for the examples thus far.
-It's far easier to keep them consistent until the concept is grasped better and THEN dive into the naunces.
-This oftentimes works just fine, but there are often times where being able to run code on an element reference in an  `ngOnInit` might be more advantagous - especially if you're trying to get some logic finished before the user sees the rendered screen.
+It's far easier to keep them consistent until the concept is grasped better and THEN dive into the nuances.
+This oftentimes works just fine, but there are often times where being able to run code on an element reference in an  `ngOnInit` might be more advantageous - especially if you're trying to get some logic finished before the user sees the rendered screen.

 Take the following example and see if you can guess what these `console.log`s are going to output: